JobStart Scheme - employer guidance

 Your JobStart Scheme job opportunity:

-• will be funded for 25 hours per week at National Living Wage rate (employers can choose to pay a higher wage and offer additional hours - this additional cost must be met by the employer)
+- will be funded for up to 25 hours per week at National Minimum Wage rate on Strand 1 or the alternative hours assigned on Strand 2 at National Minimum Wage rate (employers can choose to pay a higher wage and offer additional hours on agreement with the participant and their Work Coach - this additional cost must be met by the employer)

 Your JobStart Scheme job opportunity must not: